cloudflare/cloudflare-docs/content/workers/platform/deployments.md

 Wrangler allows you to view the 10 most recent deployments as well as bindings and metadata for a specific deployment.

-More details about the `wrangler deployments list` and `wrangler deployments view` commands can be found in the [Wrangler commands documentation](/workers/wrangler/commands#deployments).
+For more information on the `wrangler deployments list` and `wrangler deployments view` commands, refer to the [commands documentation](/workers/wrangler/commands#deployments).

 ### via the Cloudflare Dashboard